robot-com/oss/packages/reliable-backend-framework/README.md

 *   **`Context`**: A generic type parameter for the shared context object available in all operations.
 *   **`Schema`**: A generic type parameter for your Drizzle ORM schema.
-*   **`options.queues`**: An object where keys are queue names and values are queue definitions.
-A queue definition can contain:
+*   **`options.queues`**: An object where keys are the names of the queues your application will use.
+The values are currently empty objects, reserved for future configuration.
-    *   `middleware`: An optional async function that runs before the handler.
-It receives `(ctx: Context, db: PgTransaction, msg: Message)` and must return a new context object.

 ### `createBackend(app, options)`